 What does Indian cuisine have to do with fast food?
 We show you how to make a quick and delicious Pav Bhaji in this latest recipe guide!

-If you didn’t think Indian cuisine had fast food, think again!
-Well, our own healthy-ish version of fast food, anyway.
-Pav Bhaji is a vegetable curry (bhaji) cooked in a tomato-based sauce and paired with a bread roll (pav) for a well-rounded, light meal.
+If you didn’t think Indian cuisine had sloppy Joe’s, think again!
+Well, our spicy, vegetarian version of sloppy Joe’s, anyway.
+Pav Bhaji is a vegetable mash (bhaji) cooked in a tomato-based sauce paired with a bread roll (pav) for a light, well-rounded meal.

 History of Pav Bhaji